gavinhoward/bc/manuals/bc.md

 may be omitted.
 If the condition (second expression) is omitted, it is assumed to be a constant `1`.

+The `break` statement causes a loop to stop iterating and resume execution immediately following a loop.
+This is only allowed in loops.

 The `continue` statement causes a loop iteration to stop early and returns to the start of the loop, including testing the loop condition.
+This is only allowed in loops.

 The `if` `else` statement does the same thing as in C.